eSwatini opposition leaders, activists targeted in police raids

 Trade unionist Jan Sithole told Reuters after being released that the police had kept his mobile phone, laptop and flash drives.

-Reporting by Lunga Masuku; Editing by Tim Cocks and Angus MacSwan
+Editing by Tim Cocks and Angus MacSwan